 - Children in this stage usually still have unstable emotion and mood.
 Parental control and supervision in the notebooking activities are still needed to maximize the result.

-- Based on The Well-Trained Mind: A Guide to Classical Education at Home (Third Edition), Year 5 of the logic stage children should be introduced to layout writing to keep them focused on their writing.
+- Based on The Well-Trained Mind: A Guide to Classical Education at Home (Third Edition)

 - At the end of year 8, children should be able to write independently with at least 2 layers layout to get more detail explanation.